jarvisclouds/project_euler/README.md

 # Project Euler

-This will be documenting my progress through the first 100 challenges.
+This will be documenting my progress of the first 100 challenges.